By: Lexie Newhouse

 “It’s important to understand that entrepreneurship is about being creative, and as creators, you have the ability to build something from nothing,” said Barr.
 Noting the sacrifices and challenges that face entrepreneurs, Barr also mentioned how “At every stage, there’s always a new leap.”
 Having grown his own mobile and web development agency as one of Inc 5000’s Fastest-Growing Private Companies in America, Barr encouraged students to take those leaps of faith when approaching new challenges.

-A special thank you to our moderator Michelle Blue and panelists Dayna Thomas, Lantre Barr and Antonio Brown for sharing their insights with students at our Leadership in the City event – Entrepreneurship edition!
+A special thank you to our moderator Michelle Blue and panelists Dayna Thomas and Lantre Barr for sharing their insights with students at our Leadership in the City event – Entrepreneurship edition!